About Ted Steinberg

 Steinberg has written for the New York Times, the Los Angeles Times, Dissent, Discover Magazine, Scientific American, Natural History, Orion, the Chronicle of Higher Education, and the Guardian and has appeared on numerous radio and television shows including Radio Times With Marty Moss-Coane, The Leonard Lopate Show, The Dennis Prager Show, The Michael Smerconish Show, Marketplace Money, You Bet Your Garden, The Jerry Doyle Show, The Mischke Broadcast, Martha Stewart Living Radio, To the Best of Our Knowledge, Penn and Teller: Bullshit and CBS Sunday Morning.
 His work has been discussed in print by Malcolm Gladwell, Ellen Goodman, Elizabeth Kolbert, Jeff Sharlet, and Margaret Talbot.

-Steinberg’s new book is titled Gotham Unbound: The Ecological History of Greater New York.
+Steinberg’s new book is titled Gotham Unbound: The Ecological History of Greater New York (Simon & Schuster, 2014).
 The book examines the ecological changes that have made New York the city that it is today.
-Simon & Schuster will publish the book in 2014.